Priacanthus blochii: Distribution

 Priacanthus blochii occurs in the waters of southern Africa to French Polynesia.
 It is found as far south as Australia and north to the southern waters of Japan.
 It has also been recorded around Easter Island and as well as in the Red Sea.

 Habitat

 Priacanthus blochii is found at depths of 8 to 250 metres in caves or under ledges and inhabits lagoons and seaward reefs.
-It is frequentlyfound in silty areas.
+It is frequently found in silty areas.
 The species is normally encountered as solitary fish or in small groups.

 Species description and etymology

 Priacanthus blochii was first formally described in 1853 by the Dutch ichthyologist and herpetologist Pieter Bleeker (1819–1874) with the type localities given as Jakarta, Indonesia, Java Sea, eastern Indian Ocean; Sibogha, western Sumatra, Indonesia, eastern Indian Ocean; Ambon Bay, Ambon Island, Molucca Islands, Indonesia.
-The German zoologist Marcus Elieser Bloch (1723–1799) is mentioned in Bleeker’s description several times and it is likely that the specific name honours Bloch.
+The German zoologist Marcus Elieser Bloch (1723–1799) is mentioned in Bleeker's description several times and it is likely that the specific name honours Bloch.